juergenweb/JkImagePlaceholder/README.md

 ### setHeight() method

 Set the height of the image in px.
+If no height is set explicitly the height will be set to the value of the width.
 `setHeight(300)`

-If you want the placeholder image to be squared, do not enter a height.

 ### setCSSClass() method